learn-co-curriculum/dsc-mongodb/README.md

 `conda install mongodb`

-Next we have to create a directory to store our Mongo data files
+Next, we have to create a directory to store our Mongo data files

 `sudo mkdir -p /data/db`